How to Test and Verify Your PixelFlow CAPI Setup

 PixelFlow manages this process automatically—no manual configuration required.
 For more background, read Are Events Deduplicated by PixelFlow?

-Step 7: Remove Old Meta Pixel Scripts
+7: Remove Old Meta Pixel Scripts

 If you previously had Meta Pixel installed manually or through platform integrations, you must remove it to prevent duplicate tracking.